 “an antidote to all the nonsense still circulating about fascism….
 Filippi is almost surgical in the way he reestablishes the context.”
-La Reppublica Book of the Month
+La Repubblica Book of the Month

 “In the existing climate, Francesco Filippi’s scalpel is of utmost importance” Le Monde

 “Francesco Filippi’s book is very timely and relevant … a lesson on a past that simply doesn’t go away.”
-Corrierre Della Sera
+Corriere Della Sera

 Surgically, but with wit, Francesco Filippi demolishes each and every myth that has taken root about Mussolini and fascism in an uplifting handbook for political and intellectual self-defense.
 No stones are left unturned, including the colonial devastation of Libya and Ethiopia.